Arthur Kleinman’s explanatory model of illness helps you provide patient-centered care, and can be applied in diferent contexts – not just health.

-expectations about what will happen to them and what the provider will do, and their own therapeutic goals.
-The concept of the
+• their expectations about what will happen to them and what you, the provider, will do

-explanatory model was first proposed by Arthur Kleinman, who developed a set of eight questions to ask a client to learn more
+The concept of the explanatory model was first proposed by Arthur Kleinman, who developed a set of questions to ask a client to learn more about their illness and views.
+These questions are below.
+Ask them in order.

-8 Questions to ask your clients
+Eight questions to ask your clients:

 1. What do you think caused your problem?